ComputationalHealth/baikal-devenv/README.md

 baikal-devenv
 =============
-Provides 2-node HDFS, Zeppelin w/ spark 2.2, Nifi, Kafka, Jupyter notebook, postgres db, and python scripts to consume/produce Kafka.
-Applications and services largely version-locked to resemble HDP v2.6.0.3 for development and testin.
+This repository contains the Docker components necessary to deploy a local data science development environment.
+The curren configuration includes 2-node HDFS, Zeppelin w/ spark 2.2, Nifi, Kafka, Jupyter notebook, postgres db, and example Python scripts to consume/produce Kafka.
+Applications and services are largely version-locked to match HDP v2.6.0.3 for development and testing.

 Instructions
 ------------